An Iron Pour Demonstration

 17th Century Herb Garden

 Participate in Junior Ranger activities and earn your Junior Ranger Badge!
-Activities can be found at the Visitor Center and the Junior Ranger Station.
+Activities can be found at the Visitor Center.

 The National Park Service is pleased to present this self-paced audio tour of Saugus Ironworks National Historic Site.
 The tour takes about an hour to complete, and consists of eight stops within the nine acre site.
 Click to listen - or download for free on iTunes.